QianSheng233/repositoryFromQS/README.md

 # repositoryFromQS
-the projects Qs has downloaded on GitHub
+the projects Qs has downloaded on GitHub.